macropay-solutions/php-framework-docs/mail.md

         'token' => env('POSTMARK_TOKEN'),
     ],

-If you would like to specify the Postmark message stream that should be used by a given mailer, you may add the `message_stream_id` configuration option to the mailer's configuration array.
-This configuration array can be found in your application's `config/mail.php` configuration file:
+If you would like to specify the Postmark message stream that should be used by a given mailer, you may add the `message_stream_id` configuration option to the mailer's configuration array inside `config/mail.php`:

     'postmark' => [
         'transport' => 'postmark',